Principles and Governing Concepts supported by Forest Bridges Friends

 Current herbicide practices and intensive reforestation on non-federal lands preclude natural early seral stages of habitat development for certain pre-forest species.

-The O&C lands are governed by NEPA, the ESA, the Clean Water Act, FLPMA, the O&C Act, and other federal legislation.
+The O&C lands are governed by the National Environmental Policy Act, the Endangered Species Act, the Clean Air Act, the Clean Water Act, the Federal Land Policy and Management Act, the Oregon and California Revested Lands Sustained Yield Management Act, and other federal legislation.

 The O&C lands remain in Federal ownership, managed by the BLM.